It4innovations/hyperqueue/README.md

   ```
 * Ask for computing resources

-    * Start worker manually
+    * Either start a worker manually

       ```bash
       $ hq worker start &
       ```

-    * Automatic submission of workers into PBS/SLURM
+    * Or configure automatic submission of workers into PBS/SLURM

       - PBS: